EE274 (Fall 25): Homework-3

 You might be familiar with Fourier transforms, DCT transform, wavelet transform, etc. for images and audio signals.
 These transforms are widely used as they are invertible and make the data easier to analyse, compress, etc.

-In this problem, we will learn about a few lossless transform for textual data, which have been used for various applications, including data compression.
+In this problem, we will learn about a few lossless transforms for textual data, which have been used for various applications, including data compression.

 I. The BWT algorithm: